JIOS Aerogel® Secures New Investment from MegaChem to Fund its Aerogel and Thermal Blade® Plants

 JIOS Aerogel's cutting-edge breakthrough, the Thermal Blade®, leverages the exceptional properties of aerogels to deliver superior thermal protection for battery cells, significantly enhancing their safety and performance.

-Dr Vitthaya Inala, Chief Executive Officer at MGT, commented: "We have identified the exceptional capabilities and potential of JIOS' technology in addressing the unprecedented demand for battery materials.
+Dr Vitthaya Inala, Chief Executive Officer at MegaChem (Thailand) PCL, commented: "We have identified the exceptional capabilities and potential of JIOS' technology in addressing the unprecedented demand for battery materials.
 We are enthusiastic about our investment in this highly innovative organisation."

-Mr Sidney Chew, Managing Director of MegaChem, also expressed his enthusiasm, saying, "JIOS Aerogel has demonstrated the effectiveness of their distinctive and cost-efficient approach to aerogel manufacturing.
+Mr Sidney Chew, Managing Director of MegaChem Limited, also expressed his enthusiasm, saying, "JIOS Aerogel has demonstrated the effectiveness of their distinctive and cost-efficient approach to aerogel manufacturing.
 We are eager to support JIOS as they rapidly expand to seize the opportunities emerging in the electric vehicle market."

 JIOS Aerogel has chosen Singapore as the location for its first automotive component manufacturing facility, complemented by its Innovation Centre, inaugurated in 2020.
 This state-of-the-art plant will employ JIOS' automated production process, a breakthrough developed with support from the Singapore Economic Development Board (EDB).
 The production engineering for this facility has been entrusted to EDAG Production Solutions GmbH & Co KG, a versatile team of approximately 1,300 professionals specialising in developing production plants.
 EDAG Production Solutions GmbH & Co KG is a part of the EDAG Group, the largest independent development service provider in the global mobility industry, boasting a workforce of over 8,400 skilled individuals.